Scott3142/python-programming/site/codelabs/part-2.md

     print("The product of " + str(first) + " and " + str(second) + " is " + str(product))
 ```

-In the example above, the program has been implemented so that the variables are declared first after which values are read into them.
-Variable declaration and the reading of values into them can also be combined into one.
+In the example above, the program has been implemented so that the variables are declared and values are read into them.

 Positive
 : **Exercise - Squared** <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/den01-python-programming/exercise-2-1-squared.git)